 The sequential temporal analysis by Çakir, et al. treats the whiteboard as a kind of shared external memory or "joint problem space" (Teasley & Roschelle, 1993) where the group builds up, shares and preserves a record of agreed-upon facts, opinions, hypotheses or conclusions.
 Shared visible communication media like this can provide places where the group does its work-where it cognizes.
 Ideas, concepts, meanings and so forth can subsequently be taken up by individuals into their personal memories as referential resources for future social or mental interactions.
-There is no need to reduce group meaning to identical individual mental contents; the location of the group cognition and group memory is the visible discourse medium, with all its particular affordances and modes of access (e.g., graphical, representational, symbolic, spatial, highlighted, color-coded, labeled, etc.).
-Mental re-presentations in individual minds inaccessible to each other, when they exist, are derivative of the public presentations.
+There is no need to reduce group meaning to identical individual mental contents; the location of the group cognition and group memory is the discourse medium, with all its particular affordances and modes of access.

 In another temporal analysis of collaborative learning in the same sequence of VMT sessions, Medina and Suthers (2013) identified a set of group practices that the student team adopted as representational resources.
 This included the use of colored lines to establish shared indexicality.
-The analysis was based on a detailed tracking of the development of several practices that individual students introduced to the team and that were gradually adopted as shared group practices.
+The analysis was based on a detailed tracking of the development of several practices that individual students introduced to the team and were gradually adopted as shared group practices.
 Interestingly, the tracking of this development was done retrospectively, by successively following the usage backwards through the group sessions (Medina, 2013).
-This analysis also demonstrated that the practices were collectively understood as group practices and effectively shared as personal practices (knowledge, skill) in the end because each student was ultimately able to initiate use of each practice within the group interaction.
+It was also demonstrated that the practices were effectively shared in the end because each student was ultimately able to initiate use of each practice within the group interaction.

-In these papers, the problem of common ground-controversial in CSCL [Investigation 20]-is re-conceptualized from an issue of converging personal mental representations (e.g., in Clark & Brennan, 1991) to a practical matter for the group of being able to jointly relate semiotic objects to their indexed referents [Investigation 5].
-The analyzed references do not reside in the minds of particular actors but have been crafted into the presentation of the chat postings and drawing inscriptions through the details of wording and sequential presentation.
+In these papers, the problem of common ground-controversial in CSCL-is reconceptualized from an issue of converging personal mental representations (e.g., in Clark & Brennan, 1991) to a practical matter for the group of being able to jointly relate semiotic objects to their indexed referents.
+The references do not reside in the minds of particular actors, but have been crafted into the presentation of the chat postings and drawing inscriptions through the details of wording and sequential presentation.
 The references are present in the data as affordances for understanding by group participants as well as by researchers studying transcripts of the interaction.
-The meaning is there in the visual presentation of the communication objects and in the network of interrelated references, rather than in presumed mental re-presentations of them.
-The understanding of the references is a matter of normally tacit social practices, rather than of rationalist explicit deduction [Investigation 15].
+The meaning is there in the visual presentation of the communication objects and in the network of interrelated references, rather than in mental re-presentations of them.
+The understanding of the references is a matter of normally tacit social practices, rather than of rationalist explicit deduction (Stahl, 2006; 2016a).